 The outpatient curriculum includes a professor’s case presentation rounds.
 A patient is presented to the professor and interviewed in front of the group.
 This allows special topics to be discussed, including diagnostic dilemmas and the management of difficult patients.
 This conference also provides an opportunity for the residents to interview a case in front of a group and receive feedback.

 In addition to the above-described didactic training, residents spend two hours each week in clinical supervision.
 During this time, residents review and discuss with their supervisors the care they are providing to the patients.
 Residents have the opportunity to choose their supervisors.
-Numerous supervisors are available, including all members of the full-time faculty, part-time clinical faculty (private practitioners), psychologists, and social workers.
+Numerous supervisors are available in the full-time faculty and part-time clinical faculty (private practitioners).
 This flexibility allows residents who are interested in more in-depth training in a specific modality of therapy to choose a supervisor with such expertise and work with that supervisor.
 Supervisors use audio or videotapes, process notes, or an informal dialog to review the resident’s patients.

 In summary, our PGY3 outpatient curriculum is designed so that residents enhance their clinical skills and conduct excellent patient care in a diverse outpatient setting, using a variety of treatment options.
 Our residents learn to use both psychotherapy and pharmacotherapy in the care they provide to their patients.
 By the end of the 12-month outpatient experience, they have developed the knowledge and skills necessary for them to successfully treat patients in a busy outpatient setting.